 From traditional paper tickets to a Smartcard system

-Kevin Farquharson from Smartran, Confidex's Partner in the UK, comments: ”We recognised SPT’s strong commitment to introduce smart ticketing and realised they needed an international supplier who could deliver a high quality smart ticket to specification and for a competitive price.
+Kevin Farquharson from Smartran, Confidex's Partner in the UK, comments: ”We recognized SPT’s strong commitment to introduce smart ticketing and realized they needed an international supplier who could deliver a high quality smart ticket to specification and for a competitive price.
 Low cost media has been part of the ITSO (national standard for smart ticketing in UK) specification from the outset, but has received limited attention as operators and authorities concentrated on concessions and period passes.
 In contrast many schemes in Europe, North America and across the world rely on low cost smart tickets to reduce fraud and speed passengers through their networks.
 We worked with Confidex to ensure they met or exceeded all of SPT’s expectations.”

 "Confidex is proud to be the first to introduce high volumes of contactless paper ticket into the UK" comments Pierre Chadebech, Confidex's Business Development Director, Person ID.
 “Glasgow is the culmination of an outstanding year for the Company, highlighted by the award of 20 new schemes.”

-As more UK schemes and operators look at how they maximise the business and operational benefits of smart ticketing, use of low-cost smart tickets is expected to increase.
-SPT Assistant Chief Executive Eric Stewart says: “A key part of SPT’s Subway modernisation work is a move away from traditional paper tickets to a smartcard system and we intend to roll out the technology across our 15 stations later this year.
+As more UK schemes and operators look at how they maximize the business and operational benefits of smart ticketing, use of low-cost smart tickets is expected to increase.
+SPT Assistant Chief Executive Eric Stewart says: “A key part of SPT’s Subway modernization work is a move away from traditional paper tickets to a smartcard system and we intend to roll out the technology across our 15 stations later this year.
 After holding a competitive tender Confidex was selected on the basis of price, quality and delivery capability and the ability to achieve ITSO certification which is essential to provide the inter-operability function necessary for passengers to enjoy seamless travel.
 That starts in our Subway system and in due course will be available on bus, train, and ferry services."